 - Domain status according to the Internet Corporation for Assigned Names and Numbers (ICANN)

-- Registrant’s organization, state, country, country code
+- Registrant’s organization, state, country, and zip code

 - Administrative, technical, and billing contacts’ names and contact information